Vinnix00/Qashier-QA-Assignment/README.md

 - DeleteStaff.java: Delete the existing staff information.
 - Main.java: Performs various actions such as login, logout, add staff etc. Arguments are needed to perform the action successfully.

+**Noted that:
+1. Staff hourly rate must be at most 2 decimal places.
+1. Staff PIN must be in 4 digits.
+1. Make sure you have downnloded Selenium WebDriver for Java.**

 ## Result

 The result printed in console containing information such as action performed, result  (PASS/FAIL), and execution time.